-The Society offers two research grants for students undertaking geographical research in the Greater China region (People’s Republic of China, Taiwan, Macau SAR and Hong Kong SAR).
+The Society offers two research grants for students undertaking geographical research in the Greater China region.

 Deadline: 23 November

 2018: Han Cheng (University of Cambridge).
-'Producing International Development Knowledges: China Agricultural University'
+'Producing International Development Knowledges in China: Individuals, Institutions and Ideologies'

 2017: Jesper Svensson (University of Cambridge).
 'Hydrologic variability and collective action: Pathways to water security in the Yellow River Basin'